theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

 Writing files
 -------------

-We’ve been able to do a lot of work with files that already exist, but what if we want to write our own files?
-We’re not going to type in a FASTA file, but we’ll see as we go through other tutorials, there are a lot of reasons we’ll want to write a file, or edit an existing file.
+We’ve been able to do a lot of work with existing files, but what if we want to write our own files?
+We’re not going to type in a FASTA file, but we’ll see as we go through other tutorials that there are a lot of reasons we’ll want to write a file or edit an existing file.

-To add text to files, we’re going to use a text editor called vim.
-We’re going to create a file to take notes about what we’ve been doing with the data files in `data`.
+To add text to files, we will use a text editor called vim.
+We will create a file to take notes about what we’ve been doing with the data files in `data`.

 This is good practice when working in bioinformatics.
 We can create a file called `README.txt` that describes the data files in the directory or documents how the files in that directory were generated.
 As the name suggests, it’s a file that we or others should read to understand the information in that directory.